How it works

 What ACC essentially does, is;

-1. Listen for new .txt files at a specific folder
+files at a specific folder - Read the file

 There's not much more to it (functional-wise).
 The simplicity of this software, and the way it's designed, allows for a lot of customization, "hacking" and user-changes.
 You could use the software for something completely different than virtual assistants, you could make ACC listen for new files in any other cloud service or use some other service instead of IFTTT - the list of posibilities goes on.